Malta Company Directors – Role and Duties

-Article 136A of the Companies Act was a relatively recent development and sought to crystallise the duties of the directors.
+Article 136A of the Companies Act was a relatively recent development and sought to crystallise the directors – role and duties.
 Similarly, amendments to the Civil Code, set a number of ‘fiduciary obligations’- whereby directors would be regarded as ‘fiduciaries’.
 Fiduciaries, are characterised by the following characteristics:

 - owe a duty to protect the interests of another person, or

 - hold, exercise control or powers of disposition over property for the benefit of other persons, including when he is vested with ownership of such property for such purpose; or

 - receive information from another person subject to a duty of confidentiality and such person is aware or ought, in the circumstances, reasonably to have been aware, that the use of such information is intended to be restricted.